exceedsystem/vscode-macros/README.md

       }
    }
    ```

-4. Give an arbitrary file name(\*.js) and save it in the macro folder.
+4. Give the file a name of your choice (*.js) and save it in the macro folder.

    ![image](https://user-images.githubusercontent.com/70489172/101270579-a914ee80-37bd-11eb-86aa-279e60c884cf.png)

-5. Open the preference setting of the VSCode and enter `vscode macros` in the search text box, and then enter the macro file path in the 'Macro File Path' text box.
+5. Open VSCode's settings, search for "vscode macros", and enter the macro file path in the 'Macro File Path' text box.

-   > __NOTE:__ Version 1.3.0 and above support multi-root, workspace and workspace folders.
+   > __NOTE:__ Version 1.3.0 and above support multi-root, workspace, and workspace folders.

    ![image](https://user-images.githubusercontent.com/70489172/142166332-28c15ba5-8cdf-401f-aa1e-0ddb5c78c36a.png)

-   * You can use an environment variables in macro file path, such as `{ENV_NAME}/path/to/macro.js`.
+   * You can use environment variables in the macro file path, such as `{ENV_NAME}/path/to/macro.js`.
-   * If you are using vscode portable mode version 1.3.0 and later, use the `{VSCODE_PORTABLE}` environment variable.
+   * For VSCode portable mode version 1.3.0 and later, use the `{VSCODE_PORTABLE}` environment variable.

-   > __NOTE:__ When using this extension in portable mode, set the relative path to the data directory up to version 1.2.0, but in version 1.3.0 and later, uses the environment variable instead of the relative path.
+   > __NOTE:__ When using this extension in portable mode, set the relative path to the data directory up to version 1.2.0.
+In version 1.3.0 and later, use the environment variable instead of the relative path.

-### How to assign your frequently used macros to user commands
+### Assigning frequently used macros to user commands

-1. Open the preference setting of the VSCode and enter `vscode macros` in the search text box, and then click `{Edit in settings.json}` in the `User Macro Commands` fields.
+1. Open VSCode's settings, search for "vscode macros", then click `{Edit in settings.json}` in the `User Macro Commands` field.

-   > __NOTE:__ Version 1.3.0 and above support multi-root, workspace and workspace folders.
+   > __NOTE:__ Version 1.3.0 and above support multi-root, workspace, and workspace folders.

    ![image](https://user-images.githubusercontent.com/70489172/142166726-ecc22c4e-68ac-4c71-948c-d001ae638740.png)

-2. Register the macro path and macro name in the json file as below.
+2. Register the macro path and name in the JSON file as shown below.
 (Up to 10 commands)

    ```json
    "vscodemacros.userMacroCommands": [